online monitor connection robustness

 I've started to make some changes to TransferWrapper on artdaq:feature/22882_TransferWrapper_ConnectionRobustness.
 I would like to get this code to a point where online monitors can be started at any time with respect to the DAQ and be able to connect and disconnect at will.

-#2 Updated by Eric Flumerfelt 6 months ago
+#2 Updated by Eric Flumerfelt over 1 year ago

 - Status changed from Work in progress to Resolved